uclaacm/teach-la-website/_posts/2020-09-19-how-we-made-getting-mean-about-error.md

     - learning labs
     - dev team
 ---

+*Note: this post was originally finished in June, but went through a few iterations as we implemented the blogs feature.
+Many thanks to Miles & Michelle for their patience!*

 The [“Getting Mean About Error” module](https://uclaacm.github.io/getting-mean-about-error/) was a two-quarter-long project that we dove into with a negligible background in web development.
 Along the way, we picked up a few skills and upgraded our web-dev background from beginner to slightly-less-beginner.